road86/odk-form-renderer-v2-lib/docs/store.md

 #### `setFormSubmitStatus`

-The returns an action that is used to set the flag of the `isFormSubmitted`.
+The method returns an action that is used to set the flag of the `isFormSubmitted`.

 Brief Info:

 * @param {boolean} isFormSubmitted - the form submit info variable
 * @returns {SetFormSubmitInfo} - an action to set form submit info to redux store

+#### `addMediaListAction`

+The method returns an action that is used to add media/file object to the `mediaList` key.

+Brief Info:

+* @param {any} mediaObject - the media object that will be added
+* @return {AddMediaListAction} - an action to assign media object to a field in the redux store

+> The `removeFromMediaListAction` is not functional.
+May need to be implemented in the future if a use case rises.

 ### Selectors